 - Drink 2-3 quarts of water every day unless your doctor tells you to limit your fluids.
 This is even more important on the days before and after you take these medications.
-This will help flush the medications out and help prevent dehydration and constipation. - Low white blood cell count: To help avoid infections, stay away from crowds or people with colds or other infections.
+This will help flush the medications out and help prevent dehydration and constipation. - Low white blood cell count/risk of infection: To help avoid infections, stay away from crowds in confined spaces and people with colds or other infections.
 Wash your hands often.
 Talk to your doctor before you have any vaccinations, such as a flu shot. - Low red blood cell count/fatigue: Take rests during the day, limit your activities, and do an activity at a time of day when you feel a bit more energetic.
-Learn to ask for and accept help with household and daily chores. - Low platelet count: Be careful when handling sharp objects.
-Avoid rough sports or other situations that could cause bruising or injury.
-Use an electric razor.
-Be careful when using a toothbrush or dental floss (Your doctor may recommend other ways to clean your teeth and gums).
+Learn to ask for and accept help with household and daily chores.